The Last Trouvére: Guillaume de Machaut

 St. Mark's Lutheran Church, San Francisco

 The “elegant, full-blooded” singing of Vajra Voices and zesty vibrant harp & vielle playing of Shira Kammen join together with instrumentalist & magician Kit Higginson to illuminate the mystery and wonder of the new year.
-This program boasts medieval florid chant, luscious French motets, and chansons of Dufay, such as, Bon jour, Bon mois, bon an.
-Beautiful Middle English poems told in enchanting settings and enhanced by a bit of mystery.
+This program boasts medieval florid chant, luscious French motets, and beautiful Middle English poems.
 Join this celebration of new beginnings that hearkens back to the magic of Winter’s light.
-Festive attire is suggested.